 This is the time of year for depression.

 If you’re prone to depression, now’s the time you’ll feel it.
-Apart from the weather, the dark days and long nights can get you down.
-Summer’s long gone and it feels like Spring’s far off.
-I’m not usually miserable, but this is the time when I find it hardest to keep cheerful.
+I’m not usually miserable, but this is a time when we all find it hard to keep cheerful.

 Did my series on happiness help fight depression?

 Try re-reading some of my posts about happiness, preferably before you get too depressed.
-But I’ve been thinking about it too, and I’m going to write another series, because I know I left a lot of useful stuff out, and I’ve come across a few tips I hadn’t thought of before.
+But I’ve been thinking about it too, and I’m going to update and repost most of the articles, because I know I left a lot of useful stuff out, and I’ve come across a few tips I hadn’t thought of before.
+I’m also going to try to make things as relevant to our present situation as possible.
 If you’ve any comments, they’ll be welcome.
 Let’s help each other.

 Why does depression affect young people so much?

 Research shows teenagers and twentysomethings suffer from depressive illnesses, even to the point of suicide more than the rest of us.
 It seems odd, when they should have more to look forward to.
 I don’t think anyone knows for sure, but here’s a thought.
 When I’m feeling low, I remember that I’ve been through this before and came out the other side.
 That itself is a help.
 Perhaps you just need to hang in there?
 Winston Churchill said, and I think he was quoting someone, “when you’re going through hell: keep going!”

 Good advice.
 And keep reading this blog!